 - Intentionally or knowingly threatening another person with imminent bodily injury.

-- Intentionally or knowingly causing physical contact with another individual in a way in which the offender knows or should have known that the victim would find provocative or offensive.
+- Intentionally or knowingly causing physical contact with another individual in a way in which the offender knows or should have known that the alleged victim would find provocative or offensive.